Philippus/elastic4s/README.md

 elastic4s - Elasticsearch Scala Client
 =========

-Elastic4s is a concise, idiomatic, asynchronous, type safe Scala Client for Elasticsearch.
+Elastic4s is mostly a wrapper around the standard Elasticsearch Java client with the intention of leveraging Scala to create a concise, idiomatic, reactive, type safe DSL to write Elasticsearch queries.
+The Java client, which can of course be used directly in Scala, is more verbose due to Java's verbose nature.
+Scala lets us do better.

-It provides a Scala DSL to construct your queries and (hopefully!) reducing errors and uses standard Scala futures to enable you to easily integrate into your existing asynchronous workflows.
+Elastic4s's DSL allows you to to construct your queries with syntatic and semantic errors manifested at compile time, and uses standard Scala futures to enable you to easily integrate into your existing asynchronous frameworks.
-Due to its typesafe nature elastic4s is also a good way to learn the options available for any operation, as your IDE can use the type information to show you what methods are available.
+Due to its typesafe nature Elastic4s is also a good way to learn the options/commands available for any operation, as your IDE can use the types to show you what methods are available.

-Elastic4s also allows you to index JSON documents from standard JSON libraries such as Jackson without having to unmarshall.
+Elastic4s supports Scala collections so you don't have to do tedious conversions from your Scala domain classes into Java collections.
+It also allows you to index documents directly without having to extract and set fields manually - eg from a case class, a JSON document, or a Map (or a custom source).

 #### Key points

-* Typesafe DSL
+* Typesafe concise DSL
-* Uses Scala futures
+* Reactive / Uses Scala futures
 * Supports Scala collections
 * Wraps Java library